rowanwins/vue-dropzone/README.md

 | vdropzone-sending(file, xhr, formData) | Modify the request and add addtional parameters to request before sending.|
 | vdropzone-success-multiple(files, response) | Fired if the uploadMultiple option is true.|
 | vdropzone-sending-multiple(files, xhr, formData) | Fired if the uploadMultiple option is true.|
+| vdropzone-queue-complete(file, xhr, formData) | Fired when queue has been completely processed/uploaded.

 ## Development